con/duct/README.md

             [-t {all,system-summary,processes-samples}]
             command [command_args ...] ...

-Gathers metrics on a command and all its child processes.
+duct is a lightweight wrapper that collects execution data for an arbitrary command.
+Execution data includes execution time, system information, and resource usage statistics of the command and all its child processes.

 positional arguments:
   command [command_args ...]